vyong1/MemeBot/README.md

 # MemeBot
 Discord bot written in Discord.py

 Want to work on this?
-message vyong to ask for the bot token
+Message vyong to ask for the bot token